 Metoprolol Succinate Dosage and Administration

-Pediatric Hypertensive Patients 6 Years of age: A pediatric clinical hypertension study in patients 6 to 16 years of age did not meet its primary endpoint (dose response for reduction in SBP); however, some other endpoints demonstrated effectiveness [see Use in Specific Populations (8.4)].
-If selected for treatment, the recommended starting dose of Metoprolol Succinate extended-release tablets is 1.0 mg/kg once daily, but the maximum initial dose should not exceed 50 mg once daily.
+Pediatric Hypertensive Patients ≥ 6 Years of age: A pediatric clinical hypertension study in patients 6 to 16 years of age did not meet its primary endpoint (dose response for reduction in SBP); however some other endpoints demonstrated effectiveness [see Use in Specific Populations (8.4)].
+If selected for treatment, the recommended starting dose of Metoprolol Succinate extended-release is 1 mg/kg once daily, but the maximum initial dose should not exceed 50 mg once daily.
 Dosage should be adjusted according to blood pressure response.
-Doses above 2.0 mg/kg (or in excess of 200 mg) once daily have not been studied in pediatric patients [see Clinical Pharmacology (12.3)].
+Doses above 2 mg/kg (or in excess of 200 mg) once daily have not been studied in pediatric patients [see Clinical Pharmacology ( 12.3) ].

-Metoprolol Succinate extended-release tablets are not recommended in pediatric patients < 6 years of age [see Use in Specific Populations (8.4)].
+Metoprolol Succinate extended-release is not recommended in pediatric patients < 6 years of age [see Use in Specific Populations ( 8.4) ].